Mkabbas/My_Introduction-Website/README.md

 # My_Introduction-Website
-A beginners attempt to create a decent looking website using HTML & CSS only.
+A beginners attempt to create a beautiful website using HTML & CSS only.